XinYuJ20/Magicat-Hunt/index.md

 ### Abdandoned AR Implementation

+We discovered that WebXR was not supported through Apple’s Safari browser, so we had to download an application WebXR Viewer by Mozilla.
+We had assumed we would need to use this app for the rest of the project.

 We found a plug-in for Unity titled unity-webxr-export by De-Panther that allows us to use WebXR in Unity.
 We looked at different tutorials for this plug-in and began implementation.
-We discovered that WebXR was not supported through Apple’s Safari browser, so we had to download an application … (still writing)
+The plug-in did not have tutorials on the marker-based AR experience we wanted to create, so we couldn’t move forward with this procedure.

+We then looked to AR.js to combine with Unity to create marker-based AR content.
+Ar.js is a library based on A-Frame, a high-level framework designed for creating XR projects with HTML-like syntax.
+AR.js has the capability to fully implement markers and AR in a browser using three.js for rendering.
+The problem was that we already had done our animations through Unity, so we need to continue to use Unity in our project.
+We attempted to edit the index.html created when building the unity  project on the WebGL platform to include AR.js tools to implement markers.
+The goal was to implement a camera in Ar.js that would tell a C# Unity script when the marker was detected so it could start the animation.
+The communication between the two failed and we ended up with two separate scenes.
+Normally, the Unity scene would open in the browser and the user would hit the AR mode button to see the experience.
+With Ar.js, the camera and scene were somehow implemented before going into AR mode, and then would break when the mode was activated.
+This was a long process that we believe has genuine potential in working if given more time.

+Because of our struggles with marker-based AR, we considered location-based AR instead.
+Unity has the ability to use location data within scripts to enact animations.
+Sadly, the WebXR Viewer app was not allowing location data.
+This was difficult to decipher since there is no information on whether location services can be enabled for the app and there isn’t a built-in inspect or log feature within the app to check for accuracy.
+For these reasons, we did not proceed with location-based AR.

+We eventually looked further to find Zapworks Universal AR SDK, the process we ended up using.

 ### Zapworks